developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 3. The AWS IAM will verify the access token to make sure the trusted identity provider has issued it.
 If so, the request will be granted access to the AWS SSM.

+!!! tip "Identity Provider vs. OpenID Connect Provider vs. Service Provider :nerd:"

+    The terms Identity Provider and OpenID Connect Provider are used interchangeably in the context of OIDC.
+The **identity provider** is the service that authenticates the user and issues the access token.
+The **OpenID Connect Provider** is the service that verifies the access token and grants access to the **service provider**.

+    For the remainder of this blog post, the impotant thing to keep in mind is that the GitHub Actions act as both the identity provider and the OpenID Connect Provider, authenticate the runner on one hand and verify the access token on the other when the runner tries to access the AWS services.

+    Lastly, **service provider** is the service that the user is trying to access, possibly to do some read, write, or a combination of both.
+For example, in our scenario, the AWS Parameter Store is the service provider.

 With that in mind, let's simplify the definitions above with our example.

 - The *user* (1) is the entity trying to access a service, e.g., a runner job in